Docs Menu

 Important

-In most cases, multi-document transaction incurs a greater performance cost over single document writes, and the availability of multi-document transactions should not be a replacement for effective schema design.
+In most cases, a distributed transaction incurs a greater performance cost over single document writes, and the availability of distributed transactions should not be a replacement for effective schema design.
 For many scenarios, the denormalized data model (embedded documents and arrays) will continue to be optimal for your data and use cases.
-That is, for many scenarios, modeling your data appropriately will minimize the need for multi-document transactions.
+That is, for many scenarios, modeling your data appropriately will minimize the need for distributed transactions.

 For additional transactions usage considerations (such as runtime limit and oplog size limit), see also Production Considerations.